jmeter-maven-plugin/jmeter-maven-plugin-example/README.md

 Included is a JMeter Testplan `test.jmx` that supports 4 distinct threadgroups which can be configured individually.

+Look at the included files for further information, the `pom.xml` is fully commented, and the JMeter Testplan `test.jmx` as well.

 ## Usage ##

   * Execute `mvn verify -Pperformance`